sunxfancy/flex-bison-examples/README.md

 4. UTF-8 support - flex is hard to implement utf-8 but I do need Chinese!
 5. Error recovery - the most difficult thing in bison
 6. Better error message - IBM has an old but nice article to show how to achieve it: https://developer.ibm.com/tutorials/l-flexbison/
+7. Indentation - python-like grammar is always a hard topic in flex, we will show how to achieve it.

 Makefile and CMakeLists are provided to build the project.
 Please install the newest flex/bison in your system.